Victim in suspected DUI crash in North Las Vegas identified

 A man killed early Saturday in a two-vehicle crash in North Las Vegas has been identified.

-Authorities said Arthur B. Hobbs, 73, of North Las Vegas was driving westbound on Broadwing Drive, turning into a southbound lane of Aliante Parkway, when his Ford Escape was struck by a 2007 Mercedes sedan around 4:30 a.m.
+Authorities said Arthur B. Hobbs, 73, of North Las Vegas was driving west on Broadwing Drive, turning onto a southbound lane of Aliante Parkway, when his Ford Escape was struck by a 2007 Mercedes sedan around 4:30 a.m.
 Hobbs was pronounced dead at the scene.

-North Las Vegas police said Peniston was booked at the Las Vegas municipal jail on charges of felony reckless driving resulting in death and driving under the influence causing death.
-A hometown for Peniston was not immediately released.
-He was being held at the jail on $250,000 bail.
+Peniston was booked at the Las Vegas Detention Center on charges of felony reckless driving resulting in death and driving under the influence causing death, North Las Vegas police said.
+The identity of Peniston’s hometown was not immediately released.
+He was being held at the jail with bail set at $250,000.

-The fatality is the ninth fatal crash in North Las Vegas this year.
+The fatal crash was the ninth in North Las Vegas this year.

 Contact Glenn Puit at gpuit@reviewjournal.com or 702-383-0390.
 Follow @GlennatRJ on Twitter.